 But this is not all.
 This book is also meant as a call for action.
 Humanity needs a knowledge system which is suitable for the whole of reality and that can help humanity to fulfil all its aspirations, including the highest.
 In other words we need "a new science of psychology", somewhat on the line of Sheldrake's A New Science of Life,[REF] but because humans are so much more complex than other life forms, this is needed on a scale that can only be developed by a large collective effort.
 For this we have to develop ways to bring science and spirituality together that enhance both, and that can finally produce a science of psychology that will help us to master and develop human nature in the same effective and quickly progressive way we have already managed in the physical domain.
 To this end I've included in the section on cognition several chapters on the different types of knowledge we humans have at our disposal and how we can make them more rigorous and effective, but it is just the beginning.

 I hope that the philosophy and the research methods offered in this text will help science and the many different spiritual and therapeutic communities to develop more mutual appreciation and a deeper understanding both of all that has been achieved and that has still to be done.
 For humanity is in a crisis out of which we can only come safely if we all work together.

 1. Second International Conference on Integral Psychology, Pondicherry India, 4-7 January 2001.

 2. Over time, the closeted nature of such systems hardens because within each of these systems, people tend to talk mainly with other members of the same group.
-When people are involved in two or more systems — which is actually quite frequent, for example one for work and another for private life — they tend to keep their acquaintances from the different groups separate and by keeping a close tab on which issues can be discussed in each group.
+When people are involved in two or more systems — which is actually quite frequent, for example one for work and another for private life — painful situations are avoided by keeping their acquaintances from the different groups separate and by keeping a close tab on which issues can be discussed in each group.